 We want to give the catchment community the opportunity to help develop an action plan for improving water quality, and take ownership of water quality outcomes to avoid the possibility of further limits or land use restrictions in the future.

-HBRC has studied the Papanui catchment and developed a computer model to predict the risk of phosphorus loss across the landscape.
+the Regional Council has studied the Papanui catchment and developed a computer model to predict the risk of phosphorus loss across the landscape.
 A water sampling programme has identified and quantified the contribution of phosphorus from different areas within the catchment.
 This included monitoring of 32 surface water sites and 12 ground water sites for water quality indicators including phosphorus concentrations.

 A detailed soil survey of the Papanui catchment has also been completed and comprehensive soil information at farm scale is now available online.